csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 The simplest way of doing this is through <i>dotfiles</i>; small text files that (usually) sit invisibly in your home directory.
-By creating and populating a `.vimrc` file, you can set your own custom key binding, preferences, settings, functionality, UI tweaks, and more.
+By creating and populating a `.vimrc` file, you can set your own custom key bindings, preferences, settings, functionality, UI tweaks, and more.
 A quick look at [my `.vimrc`](https://github.com/csswizardry/dotfiles/blob/master/.vimrc) shows you that I’m not doing anything particularly crazy, but I have set up a few